Before you begin reading my article on Spanish residency Brexit and parachuting:

-There is still time before Brexit, but the clock is ticking.
+There is still time, but the clock is ticking.

 Don’t postpone it.

 Don’t wait until the last minute.

-Another thing to take into account the is the appointment system: there is a delay of around 2 months.
-If you let it go too long it might be too late, there might not be any appointments available and you’d go beyond the Brexit deadline.
+Another thing to take into account the is the appointment system: there is a delay of months in some Spanish provinces.
+If you let it go too long it might be too late, there might not be any appointments available and you’d go beyond 31/12/2020.